a-ridings13/slim-4-boilerplate/README.md

 # NOT YET FOR PRODUCTION USE.
 The slim4.0 framework is still in beta.
 Keep upto date [here](http://www.slimframework.com/blog/).
+This is my first past at a slim 4.0 application implementation.
+It's still very incomplete.

 ## What is this?